bytadit/bytadit/README.md

 - 👋 Hi, I’m Aditya Bagus Pratama
-- 👀 I’m interested in Programming
+- 👀 I’m interested in Web Development and Cloud Computing
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently Learning Java, PHP, and JavaScript
-- 💞️ I’m looking to collaborate on Data Science Project
+- 💞️ I’m looking to collaborate on Open Source Web Application
 - 📫 You can visit my repo and my website (bytadit.com) to get more about me

 <!---